-According to calculations by the UNO, by 2050 around seventy percent of the global population will be living in cities.
-For his spectacular series Metropolis, Martin Roemers sets his sights on megacities worldwide with more than ten million inhabitants in which people often live under difficult circumstances in densely populated areas.
-Roemer lets us immerse ourselves in these extreme, urban lifeworlds: in his atmospheric photographs consisting of agglomerations and taken with long exposure times, traffic and people merge to become blurred, swirling currents.
-Motionless individuals or street merchants come across as unearthed islands around which surge colorful crowds.
-Roemers presents these breathtaking urbanscapes from a slightly elevated perspective, and in doing so calls our attention to the stress that this lifestyle involves as well as the admirable resilience of the countless people who lead this life day in and day out.
+By 2050 70% of the global population will be living in cities.
+For his series Metropolis (2007-2015), Martin Roemers sets his sights on 22 megacities worldwide with more than ten million inhabitants in which people often live under difficult circumstances in densely populated areas.
+Roemers immerses us in these extreme, urban worlds through photographs with long exposure times in which traffic and people merge into a blurred rush of energy.
+Motionless figures and street merchants are like islands surrounded by the surging tide of colorful crowds.
+Roemers presents these cityscapes from a slightly elevated perspective so as to emphasize not only the stress intrinsic to this lifestyle but also the admirable resilience of the countless individuals who lead this life day in and day out.

 Relics of the Cold War